ad-si/TaskLite/docs-source/concepts/main.md

 This, however, also means that it intentionally does not include certain features, which you might expect it to have.

-For example there is no support for fuzzy timestamps like "in 2 weeks", as this should be handled by other CLI tools.
+For example, there is no support for fuzzy timestamps like "in 2 weeks", as this should be handled by other CLI tools.
-Since CLI tools can be easily combosed, this is no disadvantage!
+Since CLI tools can be easily composed, this is no disadvantage!

 For example, I use [`tu`](https://github.com/ad-si/tu) to convert such fuzzy times to exact timestamps: